GlennTatum/GoMTA/README.md

 <h3> 🚏 Stations </h3>

 Under the google_transit folder the MTA GTFS dataset is present.
-For general usage the stops.txt folder displays stop codes for all subway stops of the NYC Subway system.
+For general usage the stops.txt folder displays stop codes for all of the subway stops of the NYC Subway system.
 More info about how the GTFS files work can be found here [https://developers.google.com/transit/gtfs/reference](https://developers.google.com/transit/gtfs/reference)

 <br>